OliviaKeiter/portfolio/README.md

 ### Case Review Automation V5
 **`Python · Pandas · OpenPyXL · Regex · AI Prompt Engineering`**

-An enterprise automation pipeline that reduces weekly case review from 4-6 hours to 15 minutes — a **95% time reduction** saving an estimated **299 hours annually**.
+An enterprise automation pipeline that reduces weekly case review from 4-6 hours to 15 minutes — an estimated **95% time reduction**, saving and an estimated **299 hours annually**.

 **The problem:** Support Escalation Managers review 30+ account cases weekly.
 Manual review was slow, inconsistent, and impossible to scale.